Gramathu Athiyayam: Production

-Gramathu Athiyayam was the second and final film to be directed by C. Rudhraiya after Aval Appadithan (1978).
-Jayabharathi who went on to direct films like Kudisai and Uchi Veyil was initially selected as lead actor even Kamal Haasan was also speculated for lead role since he was "in London for a month for a K. Balachander film" he was replaced by a newcomer Nandakumar.
+Gramathu Athiyayam was the second and final film to be directed by C. Rudraiah after Aval Appadithan (1978).
+Jayabharathi who went on to direct films like Kudisai and Uchi Veyil was initially selected as lead actor even Kamal Haasan was also speculated for lead role; since he was in London for a month for a film by K. Balachander, he was replaced by a newcomer Nandakumar.
 Saritha was also initially chosen as lead actress before she also got replaced.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics written by Gangai Amaran.

-Release
+Release and reception

 Gramathu Athiyayam was released on 19 September 1980.
+Nalini Sastry of Kalki praised the cinematography, music and crisp dialogues and also praised that the director's talent shows in not only portraying a girl's story but also her emotions and concluded calling it an emotionally affecting film.
+Anna newspaper praised acting, cinematography, music and concluded though not as good as his debut film Aval Appadithan, and cannot ignore it as bad.